Chamanbawa/Chamanbawa/README.md

 # **This is all About my self**
 ##  _My Skills_
 ---
-* I am good problem solver
+* I have a great Mind-Set
 * I know HTML, CSS, JavaScript
 * I believe in my-self to face problems
 * I am also am Athlete
  ---
  It's my pleasure to see you here `Thank You!!`

+ ---
+ ## My General info
+ ---
+ I was born in India.
+I moved to Candada in 2022 as an internaitonal student.
+I am learing Software Development in Winnipeg.

+ ---

  ```HTML
 <h1> hello </h1>
  ```

  ![Image Link](https://github.com/Chamanbawa/chamanbawa/blob/main/assets/images/coding.jpg)

 <!--
 **Chamanbawa/chamanbawa** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.